namathew7/ds6/README.md

 To improve the reliability and resilience of the streetcar network, the TTC should adopt a strategy that addresses both the duration and frequency of service disruptions.
 Lines such as 303, 508, 310, 301, and 305, which experience the longest delays, should be prioritized for operational improvements, including dedicated transit lanes, flexible scheduling, etc. High-frequency incident lines, including 501, 504, 505, 510, 506, and 512, would likely benefit from enhanced monitoring and closer coordination with traffic management to reduce disruption occurrence.
 Staffing strategies should include deploying additional personnel to these critical lines, creating specialized rapid-response teams for major incidents, and cross-training staff to increase flexibility during disruptions.
 Additionally, focusing resources on incident types that contribute most to moderate and major delays—namely Operations, Mechanical, Diversion, and Emergency Services—through rapid-response teams or preventive maintenance can further reduce delay times.
 Collectively, these measures could potentially enable the TTC to enhance service reliability, manage delays more effectively, and provide a better overall experience for riders.

 ## Limitations

-The dataset may be subject to several types of total survey errors - primarily representation errors and processing errors.
-Since the TTC did not publish information about how the data were collected, or how the frame and sample population was selected, this observational dataset may be subject to coverage errors.
-We have reason to believe many entries were recorded manually, as indicated by frequent spelling and formatting mistakes in the `Location` field.
-This suggests the possibility of processing errors due to data-entry mistakes.
-These issues contributed to a laborious data cleaning process, which may have further contributed to further bias that could affect the representativeness of our analytical results.
+*Possible Coverage & Sampling Errors*

+The absence of documentation on how delay events were observed, recorded, or sampled means the dataset may suffer from Coverage Errors and Sampling Bias.
+Without knowing the sampling frame or selection process, it is unclear whether the dataset captures all delay events or only a subset.
+As a result, the findings may not fully represent typical TTC streetcar delay patterns across the system.

+*Processing Errors and Data-Entry Inconsistencies*

+There is evidence of manual data entry - most notably frequent misspellings and formatting inconsistencies in the Location field.
+This suggests the potential for Processing Errors, such as misclassification or incorrect labeling of locations.
+These issues required substantial manual cleaning, which itself introduces an additional opportunity for subjective error and data transformation bias.

+*Manual Cleaning and Reproducibility Concerns*

+Cleaning the Location field required manual interpretation and correction, a process that is time-consuming, prone to human error, not easily reproducible, and difficult to scale.

+Additionally, during cleaning, rows with null values in the Bound column were removed.
+Because the impact of these missing values on the analysis is unknown, their exclusion may influence the final results in ways that cannot be quantified.

+*Temporal Limitations of the Dataset*

+The analysis relies solely on data from 2024, but it is unclear whether 2024 reflects typical delay patterns or contains anomalies.
+Future work should compare multiple years to determine whether observed patterns persist over time.

+*External Disruptions to Route Operations*

+The 501 Queen Streetcar experienced major service disruptions throughout much of 2024, including long-term bus replacements and diversions (as documented by the TTC).
+It is unclear how these disruptions were recorded in the dataset or whether they were systematically accounted for.
+This uncertainty may have introduced route-specific bias into delay counts and trend interpretations.

+*Inconsistent Location Data and Its Impact on Spatial Analysis*

 An in-depth spatial analysis conducted using additional GIS software revealed that the location dataset contains a wide range of entries beyond official TTC streetcar stops, including street names, intersections, landmarks, and inconsistently formatted locations.
 Because of this variability, it is not possible to reliably match these locations to official stop coordinates through automated processes, necessitating extensive manual review and additional data cleaning steps.
 For example, a test conducted on Route 501 showed that the official number of stops is 88, yet the dataset contains 471 unique location entries associated with this line.
 Many of these entries do not correspond to the actual route and appear to be erroneous or misreported locations from other parts of the city.
 If standardized stop codes were used during the delay recording process, a far more accurate and meaningful spatial analysis could be conducted, enabling precise mapping of delay hotspots and supporting stronger operational insights for network planning.

-Additional limitations include the decision to only work with 2024 data.
-If more time were available, we could expand our analyses to additional years to capture whether the trends we have observed are longstanding versus temporary problems.
-We also note that we had to remove null values in the "Bound" column, and these datapoints may have provided helpful insights.

-Finally, a significant disruption occurred on the 501 Queen Street streetcar route for most months of 2024.
-The streetcars were either replaced by buses or diverted elsewhere, as reported by the TTC (links [here](https://www.ttc.ca/news/2024/April/Temporary-streetcar-diversions-on-section-of-Queen-starting-Monday) and [here](https://www.ttc.ca/about-the-ttc/projects-and-plans/Adelaide-Street-track-renewal)).
-It is unclear how these disruptions were reflected or adjusted for the dataset, and this uncertainty may have contributed to bias in our results.

-## Ideas for Future Analyses (things we would have done if we had more time).
+## Ideas for Future Analyses (things we would have done if we had more time)

 Our analyses of the 2024 Streetcar Delay Dataset could be significantly enhanced.
 If more time were available, here are some avenues we would pursue:
   1)	Clean the “Location” information even more thoroughly.
 We also encourage the TTC to automate the way they record locations.